maytepioli/holbertonschool-printf/README.md

 _<h1>Custom Printf Fuction</h1>_

-_This project implements a simplified version of the standard C library function printf using C programming language._ The function _printf supports formatting options for characters (%c), strings (%s), and the percent symbol (%%).
-If an unsupported format specifier is encountered, it prints the specifier itself._
+_This project implements a simplified version of the standard C library function printf using C programming language._ The function _printf supports formatting options for characters (%c), strings (%s), and the percent symbol (%%) _and integers (%d and %i).
+If an unsupported format specifier is encountered, the specifier itself is printed._

  _<h2>Features:</h2>_